buildpacks/docs/content/docs/for-platform-operators/how-to/integrate-ci/tekton.md

 #### 4.1 PVCs

-Create a file `resources.yml` that defines a `PersistentVolumeClaim`:
+Create a file `resources.yml` that defines a `PersistentVolumeClaim` able to store the git cloned project and buildpacks files:

 ```yaml
 apiVersion: v1